IPv4 Address Exhaustion, a case for CGNAT?

-The long talked about exhaustion of public Internet IPv4 addresses is now official, one could be tempted to say again.
+The long-talked-about exhaustion of public Internet IPv4 addresses is now official, one could be tempted to say again.
 We have heard warnings of the “wolf coming” pretty much over the last decade.
 Now it is here for real.
+IPv4 Address Exhaustion, a case for CGNAT?
+We will answer the question in this article.

 The first warning was around the year 2011 were pools of /8 network addresses were no longer available.
 Recall that a “slash 8” network contains 16M+ addresses.